nllz/IRTF-HRPC/draft-research.md

 Many threats, enablers and risks are linked to different rights.
 This is not unsurprising if one takes into account that human rights are interrelated, interdependent and indivisible.
 Here however we're not discussing all human rights because not all human rights are relevant to ICTs in general and protocols and standards in particular {{Bless}}.
 This is by no means an attempt to exclude specific rights or prioritize some rights over others.
 If other rights seem relevant, please contact the authors.

 ## Guidelines for human rights considerations
 This section provides guidance for document authors in the form of a questionnaire about protocols and their (potential) impact.
 The questionnaire may be useful at any point in the design process, particularly after document authors have developed a high-level protocol model as described in {{RFC4101}}.
+These guidelines do not seek to replace any existing referenced specifications, but rather contribute to them and look at the design process from a human rights perspective.

 Protocols and Internet Standard might benefit from a documented discussion of potential human rights risks arising from potential misapplications of the protocol or technology described in the RFC.
 This might be coupled with an Applicability Statement for that RFC.